amomen9/PostgreSQL/pgpool/Part II Install and Configure pgPool.md

 sudo -iu postgres sh -c 'ssh -i .ssh/id_rsa_pgpool funleashpgdb03'
 ```

-A summary of what you should execute in the postgres and root shells themselves (setting up passwordless ssh for
+A summary of what you should execute in the postgres shell itself (setting up passwordless ssh for
  the user in its own shell) is below:

 ```shell